-ddev provides an integration with the Pantheon Website Management Platform, which allows for Pantheon users to quickly download and provision a project from Pantheon in a local ddev-managed environment.
+ddev provides configurable integration with the Pantheon Website Management Platform, which allows Pantheon users to quickly download and provision a project from Pantheon in a local ddev-managed environment.

-ddev's Pantheon integration pulls an existing backup from an existing Pantheon site/environment into your local system so you can develop locally.
+ddev's Pantheon integration pulls an existing backup from an existing Pantheon site/environment into your local system.
 Of course that means you must already have a Pantheon site with a backup in order to use it.

-If you have ddev installed, and have an active Pantheon account with an active WordPress, Drupal 7, or Drupal 8 site, you can follow this quick start guide to spin up a pantheon project locally.
+If you have ddev installed, and have an active Pantheon account with an active site, you can follow this guide to spin up a Pantheon project locally.

 a.
 Login to your Pantheon Dashboard, and Generate a Machine Token for ddev to use.

-Get a copy of the project codebase from Pantheon.
-We recommend enabling the "Git Connection Mode" if not already enabled, and using
+Check out the project codebase from Pantheon.
+Enable the "Git Connection Mode" and use

 git cloneto check out the code locally.